MITgcm/MITgcm/doc/examples/deep_convection/deep_convection.rst

 with :math:`\rho_{0}=1000\,{\rm kg\,m}^{-3}` and
 :math:`\alpha_{\theta}=2\times10^{-4}\,{\rm degrees}^{-1}`.
 Integrated
-forward in this configuration the model state variable **theta** is equivalent to either in-situ temperature, :math:`T`, or potential temperature, :math:`\theta`.
+forward in this configuration, the model state variable :varlink:`theta` is equivalent to either in-situ temperature, :math:`T`, or potential temperature, :math:`\theta`.
 For consistency with other examples, in which the equation of state is non-linear, we use :math:`\theta` to